LeaVerou/prettier-plugin-space-before-function-paren/README.md

 A prettier plugin to add a space before function parentheses for function definitions (but not function calls) in JS.
 **Requires Prettier 3.0.0 or later.**

+> [!CAUTION]
+> Work in Progress.
+Published in case others want to help.
+Do not use until [#2](https://github.com/LeaVerou/prettier-plugin-space-before-function-paren/issues/2) is resolved!

 ## Installation

 ```